 6. By now you should be able to judge how wet the mixture is going to be.
 It should be wet but not sloppy or liquid.
 If in doubt scoop up a spoonful of the mix and see how well it slides off the spoon.
 It should be firm enough that when you scoop it out onto the baking tray it holds its shape.

 7. If it is too wet still, gradually add more oats.
-I mostly use a large egg and orange, so find that I need to add up to 50g more oats (using 150g in total)
+I mostly use a large egg and orange, so find that I need to add up to 50g more oats (using 150g in total).
+If it’s too dry, add a splash of orange juice.

 8. Stir in your choc chips, sultanas, or cranberries by hand.